 If you encounter this common fatal error, it may likely be the fault of a plugin.
 This means one of your plugins may be running a script that is taking too long to execute and you are running out of execution time.
 To solve this, you may have to adjust your website’s maximum execution time.

 To do this, connect to your remote files via FTP.
 And just as in the earlier steps, locate and right-click on the .htaccess file.
 Select View/Edit.

 Open up the file in a notepad program and add this line of code to the bottom of the file’

 php_value max_execution_time 300

-The error should be fixed with that time increment.
+You can fix the error with that time increment.
 Learn more on our complete guide: How To Fix ‘Fatal Error: Maximum Execution Time Exceeded’ in WordPress.

 There are times you will encounter errors you may not be able to fix, even after reading a detailed tutorial like this.
-If that ever happens, you can contact FixRunner’s WooCommerce Support team of WordPress experts who will readily provide the full site support you need.
+If that ever happens, contact FixRunner’s WooCommerce Support team of WordPress experts.
+They will readily provide the full site support you need.